 There have never been so many technology providers offering to transform your business.
 In Chiefmartec’s 2020 MarTech super graphic there were over 8,000 vendors displayed and over 100 of these were selling ‘Projects and Workflow’ management technology.
-But what exactly is ‘Workflow Software’? and who are the top providers?
-Here is a quick introduction to the ‘The Top 6 Workflow Software Platforms of 2020’ and how they compare.
+But what exactly is ‘Workflow Software’?
+What features should you look for in a workflow management solution?
+And, most importantly, what are the top vendors in this area in 2021?

 Table of Contents

 • Workflow Software – What exactly is it?